michtnt/next-tailwind-website/posts/book-recommendations.md

 - The Lunar Chronicles by Marissa Meyer

 Quite addicted with this book, I'm on to second book which is _Scarlet_.
-I haven't read sci-fi for long and the first book _Cinder_ is giving _Kowloon Walled City_ x _Cyber Punk_ vibe.
+I haven't read sci-fi books for long and the first book _Cinder_ is giving _Kowloon Walled City_ x _Cyber Punk_ vibe.

 - The Decagon House Murders by Yukito Ayatsuji

-First time reading mystery book, I love this one, and I've also read the manga version of this, altho I can't guess the killer until the end.
+First time reading mystery book, I love this one, and I've also read the manga version of this, altho I didn't manage to guess the killer even until the end.